microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-05.md

 ## Success Criteria

-A successfully completed solution should accomplish the following goals:
+A successfully completed challenge should accomplish the following goals:

-- Ensure that for the updates to the Yachts, if only the pricing or capacity details are updated no embedding should be processed.
+- Ensure that for the updates to the yachts, if only the pricing or capacity details are updated that no embeddings are recomputed.
 - Ensure that for documents, the embeddings are only computed if the text contents were modified.